hamzaazizofficial/WallPap/README.md

 ## Description

 WallPap is an Android wallpaper app built with Jetpack Compose and Kotlin.
 It features a beautiful and intuitive user interface that allows users to browse, download, and set high-quality wallpapers for their devices.
-The app integrates various libraries such as Firebase, AppLovin Ads SDK, Paging, Room, Retrofit, and Navigation to enhance the user experience and functionality.
+The app also provides a custom wallpaper editor to create beautiful wallpapers.
+It integrates various libraries such as Firebase, AppLovin Ads SDK, Paging, Room, Retrofit, and Navigation to enhance the user experience and functionality.

 ## Screenshots